astropy/astropy-tutorials/tutorials/Plot-Catalog/index.rst

-Read in catalog information from a text file and plot some parameters
+B0;95;cRead in catalog information from a text file and plot some parameters
 =====================================================================

 Astropy provides functionality for reading in and manipulating tabular